 VM Name and OS Type

 Use the default setting for the amount of base memory.
-In our case, the default value is 384 MB.
-It probably could be set higher but we’ll use the default values, for now.
-We can change it later, if we need to.
+In our case, the default value is 768 MB.
+In this example, we set it to 1024 MB and we can change it later if we need to.

 Virtual Hard Disk